visualia/visualia_original/README.md

 ### Testing

-Visualia relies on a suite of unit tests that verify that utility and internal functions work right.
+Visualia relies on a suite of unit tests that verify that framework's utility and internal functions work right.

 #### Writing tests